jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### From byte arrays to complex QPSK symbols

-First things first, we need to choose a payload.
-I'm a big fan of using "hex-speak" for this sort of thing.
-Hex-speak numbers are unsigned integers that also spell out words or phrases when expressed in hexadecimal (aka base 16 numbers).
+First things first, let's select a payload.
+The payload is the data we want to send to the receiver.
+For simulations, I generate canned, static payloads that make debugging easy.
+You can setup whatever payload you want, but I'm a big fan of using "hex-speak" for this sort of thing.
+Hex-speak numbers are groupt of unsigned integers that also spell out words or phrases when expressed in hexadecimal (aka base 16 numbers).
 Most of them are pretty funny, and just lighten the mood.
 Here are a few of my favorites: `0xDEADBEEF`, `0xFEEDBABE`, `0xDECAFBAD`, `0xBADF00D`.
 Let's combine them into one big hex-speak phrase and partition them into bytes:

 ``` python
 payload = [